raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 --- hints ---
 --- hint ---
-You can add lists together just like you would with numbers, so the `+` operator will add the contents of one list to another.
+In Python, you can add lists together just like numbers, so the `+` operator will add the contents of one list to another.
 --- /hint ---

 --- hint ---